 Skip to Content

 The O circuit in Torres del Paine National Park is an incredible hiking adventure.
 The scenery on the route is fantastic: turquoise lakes, waterfalls, bizarre mountains, stunning viewpoints, a massive glacier, and diverse wildlife.
-The route takes hikers to the highlights as well as to some off-the-beaten-track parts of the park.
-Backpacking in Torres del Paine you get an opportunity to explore one of the most beautiful places in South America.
+The route takes hikers to the highlights and off-the-beaten-track parts of the park.
+Backpacking in Torres del Paine you get a chance to explore one of the most beautiful places in South America.
 I could easily say that the O trek is one of our favorite long-distance treks in Patagonia.

 Scenery on the O Circuit in Torres del Paine